skysalisbury/cancun-big-boards/README.md

 * Heroku
 * Trello

+## Attributions:
+* ChatGPT - Support and Favicon creation
+* Iconify.io - turning png from ChatGPT into a favicon.

 ## Getting Started/Instructions
 1. Sign Up
 2. Click on My Big Boards Tab and create your own Big Board.